CristinaRuth/cristina-ruth/src/pages/posts/14-skills-you-need-to-be-a-successful-developer-consultant.md

 ---
 title: >-
- 14 Skills You Need To Be A Successful Developer Consultant
+ 14 Soft Skills You Need To Be A Successful Developer Consultant
 date: 2019-12-03T19:18:59.597Z
 excerpt: >-
   Consulting as a developer is not easy.
 I talked to 2 other senior devs and we discussed what skills you need to be a successful developer consultant.